 Follow all installation instructions supplied by the pipe and fitting manufacturer.
 Prior to assembly, ensure all venting components are clean of burrs/debris.
-Take care to avoid ingestion into the fan of PVC debris left in the combustion air piping.
+Ensure that ingestion into the fan of PVC debris (left in the combustion air piping) is avoided.